hashgraph/hedera-mirror-node/README.md

     LOG: database system is ready to accept connections

+If you have postgresql installed you can connect directly to your database using the following psql command and default [configurations](docs/configuration.md)

+    psql "dbname=mirror_node host=localhost user=mirror_node password=mirror_node_pass port=5432"

+If psql is not available you can `docker exec -it <CONTAINER ID> bash` into the db container and run the same command above

+Some useful basic queries to help view database contents and data include

+    \du
+    select * from account_balances limit 5;
+    select * from transactions limit 5;
+    select * from topic_message limit 5;

 #### REST API
 The REST API container will display logs similar to the below at start